-The financial statements are prepared on a going concern basis notwithstanding that the directors consider that the current economic outlook presents significant challenges in terms of the recovery of passenger numbers and thus turnover as a result of the COVID-19 pandemic and the administration of Flybe.
+The financial statements are prepared on a going concern basis notwithstanding that the directors consider that the current economic outlook presents significant challenges in terms of the recovery of passenger numbers and thus revenue because of the COVID-19 pandemic.

-The directors have worked to conserve cash and secure additional finance, but there remains uncertainty over the Company's future trading results and cashflows.
-Measures have included an organisational restructure at Aberdeen Airport, employee furloughs under the Government's Coronavirus Job Retention Scheme, temporary pay cuts for senior management and bonus pay-out cessation, options for unpaid leave and reduced hours.
-Additionally, the Company has negotiated with suppliers, local councils and tax authorities to reduce or defer costs and the Company has reprioritised its capital investment program to the minimum required or committed.
+The directors have worked to conserve cash and secure additional finance, but there remains uncertainty over the Group's future trading results and cashflows.
+Measures have included organisational restructuring at the Group's three airports and employee furloughs under the Government's Coronavirus Job Retention Scheme.
+Additionally, the Group has negotiated with suppliers, local councils, and tax authorities to reduce or defer costs and the Group has reprioritised its capital investment program to the minimum required or committed.